Mário Zagallo: Personal life

 Zagallo married Alcina de Castro on 13 January 1955 at the Church of Capuchins in Rio de Janeiro.
 They remained together until de Castro's death on 5 November 2012.
 Mário and Alcina had four children.
 He was a practicing Catholic.

 Zagallo's surname was spelled Zagalo for most of his career, including by himself, until he told a reporter in the 1990s that his surname on his birth certificate was Zagallo.
 He was also the only Brazilian World Cup-winning forward to be known by his surname.
-He was of Lebanese descent.

 In July 2022, Zagallo was admitted to hospital with a respiratory infection.
 In August 2023, he was hospitalized for 22 days due to a urinary infection.
 Following a brief hospitalization in Rio de Janeiro, he died on 5 January 2024 due to multiple organ failure, resulting from the exacerbation of various pre-existing comorbidities.
 Zagallo was aged 92.